khalilghouddan/classification_2D_Computer_vision/README.md

-# 🔮 2D Points Prediction & Hyperparameter Analysis
+# 🔮 Deep Learning 2D Points Prediction & Hyperparameter Analysis

-A machine learning project focused on predicting 2D points and analyzing how different **hyperparameters** impact model performance.
-The repository includes visualizations, comparison diagrams, and accuracy curves to help understand model behavior.
+This repository contains a **deep learning** project that predicts 2D points using a **multi‑layer neural network (MLP)**.
+The goal is to study how different **hyperparameters** affect training performance, stability, and accuracy.

+The project includes several visualizations: predicted vs real points, hyperparameter comparison diagrams, and accuracy evolution plots.

 ---

 ## 🚀 Project Overview

-This project develops a predictive model capable of estimating 2D coordinates from training data.
-Its main objective is to evaluate how tuning key hyperparameters influences accuracy and performance.

-You will find:
+This project implements a deep learning pipeline to:

-* A working model for 2D point prediction
+* Train a neural network for 2D point prediction
-* Hyperparameter testing scripts
-* Visual results showing prediction quality
-* Comparison diagrams
-* Accuracy evolution curves

----

-## 🎯 Goals

-* Build and train a predictive model
-* Experiment with multiple hyperparameters
+* Experiment with key hyperparameters
-* Visualize the impact of parameter changes
+* Visualize the effect of batch size, learning rate, and number of iterations
-* Compare results using diagrams and accuracy metrics
+* Compare different model configurations using diagrams and accuracy curves

 ---